wojtekmaj/get-user-locale/README.md

 ### getUserLocales()

-A function that returns an array of [BCP 47](https://tools.ietf.org/html/bcp47) locale tags, based on all available sources.
+A function that returns an array of [IETF language tag](https://en.wikipedia.org/wiki/IETF_language_tag)s, based on all available sources.

 #### Sample result